-- 5) Every student must complete Student Checklist (1A), a Research Plan and Approval Form (1B) and review the project with the Adult Sponsor as the Checklist for Adult Sponsor (1) is completed. - 6) A Qualified Scientist is required for all studies involving BSL-2 potentially hazardous biological agents, DEA-controlled substances, more than minimal risk in human subjects and for most vertebrate animal studies. - 7) After experimentation, each student or team must submit a (maximum) 250-word, one-page abstract which summarizes the current year's work.
-The abstract must describe research conducted by the student, not by adult supervisors (see Student Handbook). - 8) A project data book and research paper are not required, but are recommended. (see Student Handbook; Regional fairs may have different requirements). - 9) All signed forms, certifications, and permits must be available for review by an SRC just before each fair a student enters. - 10) After initial IRB/SRC approval (if required), a student with any proposed changes in the Student Checklist (1A) and Research Plan of the project must repeat the approval process before laboratory experimentation/data collection resumes. - 11) Projects which are continuations of previous year's work and which require IRB/SRC approval must be reapproved prior to experimentation/data collection for the current year. - 12) Any continuing project must document that the additional research is new and different.
-(See Continuation Projects Form (7)) - 13) If work was conducted in an institutional or industrial setting any time during the current ISEF project year, Regulated Research Institutional/Industrial Setting Form (1C) must be completed. - 14) Projects must adhere to local, state, country and U.S. Federal laws and regulations. - 15) All projects must adhere to the Ethics Statement above. - 16) Intel ISEF exhibits must adhere to Intel ISEF display and safety requirements. - 17) Introduction or disposal of foreign or non-native substances or species, toxic chemicals or pathogenic substances into the environment is prohibited. - 16) It is the student's responsibility to check with their affiliated fair for any additional restrictions or requirements.
+- 7) Before experimentation begins, an Institutional Review Board (IRB) or Scientific Review Committee (SRC) must review and approve most projects involving human subjects, vertebrate animals, and potentially hazardous biological agents.
+See the appropriate sections of the Rules Book. - Every student must complete Student Checklist (1A), a Research Plan and Approval Form (1B) and review the project with the Adult Sponsor as the Checklist for Adult Sponsor (1) is completed. - A Qualified Scientist is required for all studies involving BSL-2 potentially hazardous biological agents, DEA-controlled substances, more than minimal risk in human subjects and for many vertebrate animal studies. - 10) After initial IRB/SRC approval (if required), any proposed changes in the Student Checklist (1A) and Research Plan must be re-approved before laboratory experimentation/data collection resumes. - 11) Projects which are continuations of previous year's work and which require IRB/SRC approval must be reapproved prior to experimentation/data collection for the current year. - 12) Any continuing project must document that the additional research is new and different.
+(See Continuation Projects Form (7)) - 13) If work was conducted in a regulated research institution, industrial setting or any work site other than home, school or field at any time during the current ISEF project year, Regulated Research Institutional/Industrial Setting Form (1C) must be completed. - 14) After experimentation, each student or team must submit a (maximum) 250-word, one-page abstract which summarizes the current year's work.
+The abstract must describe research conducted by the student, not by adult supervisors. - 15) A project data book and research paper are not required, but are recommended.
+(See Student Handbook; Regional fairs may have different requirements). - 16) All signed forms, certifications, and permits must be available for review by an SRC just before each fair a student enters.